fenago/learn-java-12-programming/lab_guide/Lab_16.md

 Using libraries
 ---------------

-Throughout the book, we mentioned many times that using the **Java Class Library** (**JCL**) and external (to the **Java Development Kit** (**JDK**) Java libraries makes programming much easier and produces a code of higher quality.
-There is even a dedicated chapter,  *Java Standard and External Libraries*, which contains an overview of the most popular Java libraries.
+Throughout the course, we mentioned many times that using the **Java Class Library** (**JCL**) and external (to the **Java Development Kit** (**JDK**) Java libraries makes programming much easier and produces a code of higher quality.
+There is even a dedicated lab,  *Java Standard and External Libraries*, which contains an overview of the most popular Java libraries.
 People who create libraries invest a lot of time and effort, so you should take advantage of them any time you can.